US brands falter in Consumer Reports auto reliability survey

-DETROIT (AP) — U.S. auto companies such as General Motors, Tesla and Ford faltered this year in Consumer Reports’ reliability rankings as readers reported more mechanical trouble and fewer problems with infotainment systems.
+DETROIT (AP) — U.S. auto companies such as General Motors, Tesla and Ford faltered this year in Consumer Reports’ reliability rankings as readers reported more mechanical trouble with their vehicles.

-The magazine said all U.S.-based brands fell to the bottom half of 29 brands in the rankings.
+The magazine and website said all U.S.-based brands fell to the bottom half of 29 brands in the rankings.
 Lexus and Toyota were once again at the top.

 Consumer Reports got more than 500,000 responses to the annual survey of its subscribers, and it uses the data from the 2000-2017 model years to predict reliability of 2019 vehicles.